San Diego Airbag Attorneys

 In a product liability claim, it’s not enough to show that the airbag was defective.
 You must also prove that the defect directly caused your injury.
 This is known as causation, and it is a critical element in holding the manufacturer, distributor, or retailer accountable.

-Our San Diego attorneys can help you prove that the airbag malfunction was the primary reason for your injuries.
-If the airbag did not function properly, we would argue that its failure contributed to or worsened the injuries you sustained in the crash.
+Our San Diego attorneys can help you find proof of whether the airbag malfunction was the primary reason for your injuries.
+If the airbag did not function properly, we can argue for the possibility that its failure contributed to or worsened the injuries you sustained in the crash.

 We also work closely with medical professionals who can explain how your injuries align with airbag deployment failures.
 For example, if an airbag fails to deploy, we can demonstrate that your head or chest injuries resulted from a direct impact on the steering wheel or dashboard.
 If an airbag was released too forcefully, we can prove that your fracture or concussion was due to excessive force rather than the accident itself.